regorxxx/ListenBrainz-SMP/README.md

 [*] Involves content resolution by Artist, Title or Recording MBID.
 Displays found matches.

 ## To send listens on playback
-Listens sync is not managed by this script.
+Listens syncing is not managed by this script.
 It's recommended to use [foo_listenbrainz2](https://github.com/phw/foo_listenbrainz2).

 ### Compatible with (toolbar)
  1. [Search-by-Distance-SMP](https://github.com/regorxxx/Search-by-Distance-SMP): creates intelligent "spotify-like" playlist using high-level data from tracks and computing their similarity using genres/styles.